pdmosses/hyperlinked-twins/docs/browsing.md

 The generated hyperlinked twins display the title of each file at the top of the page.

-A link to the GitHub repo file from which the page was generated may be visible at the top right.
+They also display a link to the GitHub repository file from which each page was generated.
-On small screens, it is shown at the top of the navigation menu.

 ### Typography